latest nhpb_banner 1__compressed2

 Government low income energy bill assistance programs in Florida

-Low income government assistance including LIHEAP and free weatherization - Resources can help pay your monthly utility and cooling bills, or provide financial assistance in an emergency.
+Low income government assistance including the LIHEAP programs and free weatherization is available.
+Financial resources can help pay your monthly utility and cooling bills, or provide financial assistance in an emergency.
+This also provides a small, free air conditioner to people with a medical issue.
 The federal government low income energy bill assistance program, weatherization, and EHEAP (for seniors) are the primary government resources.
 Click here LIHEAP and weatherization in Florida.

 Florida community action agencies can also help with energy bills.
 They are often a source for government grants, information on free energy conservation measures, disabled or elderly assistance (from the government and non-profits) and more.
 A community action agency may even help with rebates, payment plans, and other solutions.
 More on community action agencies in Florida.